baoduy/hbd.astro-paper/src/content/blog/az-02-pulumi-private-ask-env-architecture.md

 **[Day 03: Secret Management and Centralized Log Monitoring on Azure](/posts/az-03-pulumi-private-ask-credential-log-management)**

-In the next tutorial, we’ll walk you through setting up a secure and scalable infrastructure on Azure by automating secret management using Azure Key Vault and centralized log monitoring with Log Analytics and Application Insights.
+In the next article, we will guide you through the process of establishing a secure and automated system for secret management using Azure Key Vault.
+Additionally, we will cover how to implement centralized log monitoring using Azure Log Analytics and Application Insights, enhancing observability and operational efficiency.

 ## Thank You